o3de/o3de.org/content/docs/user-guide/components/reference/physx/force-region.md

 #### Spline Follow

 Applies a force to make entities follow a spline.
-The force uses a proportional\-derivative (PD) controller that simulates a spring moving along a spline.
+The force uses a proportional-derivative (PD) controller that simulates a spring moving along a spline.
 For example, you can create a force that simulates a water slide.

 **Note**
 For the force region entity, if you change the **Scale** property of the **Transform** component, the scaling must be uniform so that the x, y, and z scale values match.
 If scaling isn't uniform, the spline doesn't correctly reflect the path of the force.